ashleychontos/pySYD/README.md

 1) findex: automatically finds power excess due to solar-like oscillations using a frequency resolved collapsed autocorrelation function
 2) fitbg: perform a fit to the granulation background and measures the frequency of maximum power (nu_max), the large frequency separation (Delta_nu) and oscillation amplitude

-NOTE: If you would like to use multiprocessing, you must do the following:
-1) Add 'export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES' to the TOP of your bashrc or zshrc file (or bash_profile - whichever you use).
-2) Close all terminal windows, reopen and it should work.

-If you do not do this and are running MacOSX Mojave/High Sierra/Catalina, you will see some version of the error for n threads: objc[4182]: +[__NSPlaceholderDictionary initialize] may have been in progress in another thread when fork() was called.
-We cannot safely call it or ignore it in the fork() child process.
-Crashing instead.
-Set a breakpoint on objc_initializeAfterForkError to debug.

 ## File Overview

 ### Files/